deislabs/gnarly/README.md

 $ docker buildx build --build-arg BUILDKIT_SYNTAX=mcr.microsoft.com/oss/moby/dockerfile:modfile1 .
 ```

-Here we've told `dockersource` to use `mod.sh` as a tool to handle replacements.
+Here we've told `dockersource` to use `contrib/mod.sh` as a tool to handle replacements.
-The `mod.sh` script uses `lookup.json` as a lookup table for replacements.
+The `contrib/mod.sh` script uses `contrib/lookup.json` as a lookup table for replacements.
-For each ref that is found in the Dockerfile by `dockersource`, the `mod.sh` is called with the found ref as the first argument.
-The `mod.sh` script can return an empty string or a replacement ref.
+For each ref that is found in the Dockerfile by `dockersource`, the `contrib/mod.sh` is called with the found ref as the first argument.
+The `contrib/mod.sh` script can return an empty string or a replacement ref.
 You can specify a path to a config file to use, which will be passed along to the mod-prog as an environment variable `MOD_CONFIG`.

 The output of this is saved to `Dockerfile.mod` which is a special file that the syntax parser shown above will parse to handle replacements.